Paul Fontaine: Abstraction

 After the death of his wife Virginia, Paul Fontaine moved to Austin, Texas in 1992 in order to be close to his daughters.
-Though his health was failing, he continued to paint, using cheap and somewhat garish house paints as his medium of choice.
+Though his health was failing, he continued to paint, using house paints as his medium of choice.

 Critical reception

 Though most abstract painters are far from household names, Fontaine has been unknown, especially in the country of his birth.
 Expatriating to Europe could have improved his showing chances, and it did to a degree – exhibiting at Amsterdam's Stedelijk and the Neue Sezession in Darmstadt certainly counts toward a presence on the continental art scene.
 But even as he befriended and/or showed with artists like Baumeister, Ernst Wilhelm Nay, Hans Hartung, and Bauhaus weaver and painter Ida Kerkovius, Fontaine did not quite ascend in notoriety while in Europe.